 Irish Lace and Women’s Independence

-When we think of lacemaking, we can all be forgiven for having an image of a poorlace maker unfortunate peasant girl, sitting by a fire, needle and thread in hand with the last light of the last candle flickering away.
+When we think of lacemaking, we can all be forgiven for having an image of a poor unfortunate peasant girl, sitting by a fire, needle and thread in hand with the last light of the last candle flickering away.
 Indeed this was the situation for many a lace maker.
 However, I’m going to be quite controversial here and offer a slightly more positive twist on the Irish Lace Story.

 Ireland during the 19th century was an impoverished region.
 Most households depended on the little money they earned from agriculture and it was a time of great financial hardship.
 When the wife of the rector of Donaghmoyne, Mrs Grey Porter opened a lace school near Carrickmacross, at least one member of almost every family in the area was employed here.
 All of the lace makers were women.
 I cannot help but consider this as somewhat progressive.
 Not only were these women highlighting a woman’s role was not only in the home (at a time when a woman’s role was most definitely in the home!) but they were also making a significant contribution to the financial survival of their households.